LiamMarrinan/Latin102/translation2.md

 >transire is in the present active infinitive and because of that is in a dependent clause.❌

 >**Correction**  Transire is in the present active infinitive.
-I put it in a dependent clause because it is helping complete the idea about Deianira in relation to the river.
+I put it in the cause because it is helping complete the idea of poterat. (to be able to + infinitive)

 3.sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.